Learning at Atelier Kids

 The hundred languages of children

-These languages include creative pursuits as they explore words, numbers, construction, scientific exploration and technology.
-Learning becomes fun again!
+These languages include creative pursuits as they explore basic words, numbers, construction, scientific exploration and technology, setting the ideal basis for transition to Kindergarten.

 The Hundred Languages of Children